-- · Hardware Requirement: A user-supplied external pager - Floating Extension Number
+- Hardware Requirement: A user-supplied external pager - Floating Extension Number

-A floating extension number can be assigned to an external pager (default: 600 or 6000-1).
+A floating extension number can be assigned to an external pager (default: 600).
 An external pager is accessed by dialing its floating extension number.

 Pager Volume

 It is possible to change the volume level of an external pager through system programming.